The home has many hazards for a senior, especially if they are combating dementia or other health conditions.

-First, let’s elaborate more on the cooking safety tips we listed in the introduction so you and your loved one can come up with a kitchen usage plan that works for you both.
+First, let’s go into more detail on the cooking safety tips we listed in the introduction.
+This will help you and your loved one come up with a kitchen usage plan that works for you both.

-Sometimes, all it takes to start a kitchen fire is faulty wiring and electrical work.
-If you can’t remember the last time your senior has had their outlets and wiring inspected by an electrician, call and set up an appointment ASAP.
+Sometimes, all it takes to start electrical fires in the kitchen is faulty wiring and electrical work.
+If you can’t remember the last time your senior has had their outlets and wiring inspected by an electrician, make a phone call and set up an appointment ASAP.

 Additionally, the smoke detectors in their home should be inspected annually.
 Replace batteries every 6 months (annually, for sure).

-We’re not saying seniors should be limited to overly tight clothing only, but shirts with close-fitting sleeves are best.
+We’re not saying seniors should be limited to overly tight clothing only, but it is best to wear clothes with close-fitting, short sleeves.